KDOGE007/Hundo/README.md

 # Hundo
 A simple mini project from the CodeFoundry Bootcamp.

-It return the all the value between the 2 values that were given by the user and bold every numbers that are even.
+It return the value between the 2 values that were given by the user and bold every numbers that are even.